Your Odds of Suffering a House Fire And What to Do to Keep Your Family Safe

 The NFPA further claims that 16,600 civilians were injured and 3,700 civilians (non-firefighters) lost their lives in fires in 2019.
 Every two hours and 56 minutes, a structure fire in America claims the life of a person.

-Depending on where you live, your risk of dying in a house fire may rise.
+Depending on where you live, your risk of dying in a house fire may rise, especially in areas where the temperature of burning house tends to reach extreme levels.
 States with over 20 fire fatalities (excluding firefighters) and the highest fire death rates in 2019 were:

 North Carolina